TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-storageaccounttypenotsupported-boot-diag-standard-storage.md

 # We ran diagnostics and found an issue

 <!--issueDescription-->
-We have detected that the deployment for virtual machine **<!--$vmname-->Virtual machine<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed because the deployment had boot diagnostics enabled using a premium storage account.
+We have detected that the deployment for virtual machine **<!--$vmname-->Virtual machine<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed because boot diagnostics were enabled and configured to use premium storage account.
 <!--/issueDescription-->

-When creating and deploying the virtual machine, verify that the storage account being used for boot diagnostics is standard storage.
-If multiple storage accounts are available, the action can default to using a storage account that is not of type standard.<br>
+When creating and deploying the virtual machine, verify that the storage account being used for boot diagnostics is standard storage.<br>

 For information about how to use boot diagnostics to troubleshoot virtual machines in Azure, see [Windows VM Boot Diagnostics](https://docs.microsoft.com/azure/virtual-machines/windows/boot-diagnostics).
 For information specific to Linux, see [Linux VM Boot Diagnostics](https://docs.microsoft.com/azure/virtual-machines/linux/boot-diagnostics).<br>